A penalized least squares estimator for extreme-value mixture models: Simulation study

 Starting values for the dependence parameters $\bo{\theta}_Z$ will be assigned randomly, depending on the selected model.
 As in Section~\ref{sec:estimation_mixture_model}, recall that for simplicity, we suppose that the dependence parameters across the columns of $A$ are the same.

-\paragraph{Grid points $\bo{c}_1,\ldots, \bo{c}_q$.} Both the parametric and the empirical stdf are evaluated in $\bo{c}_1,\ldots, \bo{c}_q$ during the minimization~\eqref{eq:estimator}.
-The choice of the number \( q \) of points involves a trade-off: selecting a sufficiently large \( q \) ensures reliable estimation, while keeping \( q \) reasonably small reduces computational expense.
-In our case, using the \texttt{R} package \texttt{tailDepFun} \citep{kiriliouk2016vignette}, we select points that can be generated in a $4$-dimensional space: \begin{itemize} \item \textbf{for the mixture logistic fit:} using values $\cbr{1/4, \, 1/3 ,\, 1/2, \, 3/4 , \, 1}$ where each point satisfies the condition of having either two or three non-zero components.
-This gives $q=650$ points; \item \textbf{for the mixture \HR~fit:} using values $\cbr{1/6, \, 1/8 ,\, 1/4, \, 1/3 , \, 2/3 , \, 3/4 , \, 1}$, where each point satisfies the condition of having only two non-zero components.
-This gives $q=384$ points. \end{itemize}
+\paragraph{Grid points $\bo{c}_1,\ldots, \bo{c}_q$.} Both the parametric and the empirical stdf are evaluated in $\bo{c}_1,\ldots, \bo{c}_q$ during the minimization~\eqref{eq:estimator}. \aktwo{A sufficiently large number of points \(q\) ensures reliable estimation, and does not lead to computational difficulties even with a larger dimension: the evaluation of the empirical stable tail dependence function is fast, as it does not enter the optimization problem.} We use the \texttt{R} package \texttt{tailDepFun} \citep{kiriliouk2016vignette}, we select points that can be generated in a $4$-dimensional space: \begin{itemize} \item \textbf{for the mixture logistic fit:} using values $\cbr{1/4, \, 1/3 ,\, 1/2, \, 3/4 , \, 1}$ \aktwo{where each $\bm{c}_m$ has either two or three non-zero components}.
+This gives $q=650$ points; \item \textbf{for the mixture \HR~fit:} using values $\cbr{1/6, \, 1/8 ,\, 1/4, \, 1/3 , \, 2/3 , \, 3/4 , \, 1}$, \aktwo{where each $\bm{c}_m$ has two non-zero components}.
+This gives $q=384$ points. \end{itemize} \amtwo{ For the mixture \HR~model, the grid includes more points with only two non-zero components than does the mixture logistic model.
+This choice is motivated by the fact that, in the former, the dependence coefficients \(\Gamma_{i,j}\) of the variogram matrix must be estimated for each pair \((i,j)\), while for the latter, the dependence coefficient $\alpha$ is the same for all pairs.}